fpmuniz/wordle-solver/README.md

 # WordleSolver

 This is a very simple, CLI-based program to solve password/word games of the likes of [Wordle](https://www.powerlanguage.co.uk/wordle/).
-You will need to download a dictionary of words for the language you want to play it with.
+You will need to download a lexicon of words for the language you want to play it with.
 For portuguese/br, you can find a great one [right here] (https://www.ime.usp.br/~pf/dicios/index.html).
 I didn't include it in the project because even though it is generated under a GPL licence, it has probably taken IME a lot of effort in order to